Danecash/Deep-Truth/book/intro.md

 * **Experiments:** Interactive notebooks and results from our research.
 * **Analysis:** Our findings and conclusions drawn from the data.

-To get started, explore the chapters and sections listed below or use the navigation pane on the left.
+*Use the navigation pane on the left to explore the content.*

 ```{tableofcontents}
 ```